Why Dogecoin Is Sinking Today

 Dogecoin is risky

 While Dogecoin has outlasted most meme coins, it remains an inflationary asset with no fundamental utility.
-I would steer investors interested in crypto investing toward more proven projects like Bitcoin and Ethereum.
+It was created for early crypto enthusiasts to have fun, and investors should adopt the same attitude.
+If you want exposure to crypto, opt for serious, proven projects like Bitcoin and Ethereum.

 Should you invest $1,000 in Dogecoin right now?